logo

 What are enzymes?

-They're substances, mainly proteins (though some are ribonucleic acid or RNA), that trigger biochemical reactions in the body.
+They're substances, mainly proteins (though some are ribonucleic acid or RNA), that trigger biochemical reactions in your body.
 They do this by binding and modifying molecules known as substrates.

 All this heavy lifting happens at the enzyme's "active site,” a specially designed pocket where the magic of molecular transformation happens.
 When a substrate drops into an enzyme's active site, it's like a key fitting into its perfect lock.